 The solution is to focus on mastering your emotions.
 Learn to acknowledge the fear or anxiety, but then proceed to take action anyway.
 You won’t always say the “right thing” and not everybody will always love you, but it simply won’t bother you anymore.
 Because the truth is that it doesn’t matter–it’s impossible to please everyone, and the sooner you accept that, the better off you’ll be.

 So… Stefano, what’s your current top priority on your impossible list?

 My main focus right now is to continue growing my blog and creating super valuable free content.
-Anyone reading this right now who found this interview helpful and wants to learn more about how they can improve their social skills, you can subscribe to my blog here.
+Anyone reading this right now who found this interview helpful and wants to learn more about how they can improve their social skills, you can subscribe to my blog here (offer has ended.)
 As a bonus, I’ll also send you a free copy of my 35-page eBook, 12 Ways To Be More Successful, which covers all of the most important lessons and strategies I’ve learned from spending 4+ years studying the common traits, habits, and mindsets of the most successful people in the world (people like Elon Musk, Steve Jobs, and Warren Buffet).

 Do you have any final advice for students looking to improve their

 social life a little?

 1. Realize that people don’t think about you as often as you think they do.
 Everyone is caught up in their own heads, just like you.
 So take more risks.
 And if you ever do something embarrassing, just forget about it and move on.
 You’re the only one that will remember it by tomorrow.